Raytheon Coyote: C-UAS

 In November 2022, the U.S. approved the sale of 10 Fixed Site-Low, Slow, Small UAV Integrated Defeat Systems (FS-LIDS) to Qatar in a $1 billion deal.
-A system includes the AN/TPQ-50 radar and electro-optic cameras to detect and track small UAVs and engages them with EW or interceptors; the sale includes 200 Coyote Block 2s.
+A system includes the AN/TPQ-50 counterfire radar and electro-optic cameras to detect and track small UAVs and engages them with EW or interceptors; the sale includes 200 Coyote Block 2s.

+In January 2024 RTX Corporation was awarded a US$75 million U.S. Army contract to produce 600 Coyote 2C Interceptors for C-UAS use.

-Block 3
+Block 3/Coyote LE SR

 On 28 February 2021, Raytheon received a contract from the U.S. Navy for the Coyote Block 3 to provide an ISR and strike capability when launched from unmanned surface vehicles (USVs) and unmanned underwater vehicles (UUVs).
 Raytheon announced in August 2021 that a demonstration of the Block 3 in an air intercept test had used a non-kinetic warhead to defeat a swarm of 10 drones.
 This type of payload reduces potential collateral damage and enables the variant to be recovered and reused.
-The Block 3 Coyote has a more traditional UAV design with wings and an electric motor similar to the original Coyote Block 1, but is bigger in size.
+The Block 3 Coyote was originally intended to have a more traditional UAV design with wings and an electric motor similar to the original Coyote Block 1, but bigger in size.
+By 2025 Coyote Block 3 had been renamed Coyote Launched Effect Short Range (Coyote LE SR), initially referred to by the Army only as a "670".

+In March 2025, RTX successfully test-fired a Coyote LE SR from an unmodified M2 Bradley Fighting Vehicle's TOW missile launcher, as well as from a Modular Effects Launcher rack mounted on a Bell 407 helicopter in a separate test.
+Compared to the original Coyote Block 3 design, the TOW-launched version had been redesigned without visible wings or strakes, instead featuring new triple pop-out grid fins at the rear and no other visible control surfaces.
+Dropping any mentions of the Coyote Block 3's anti-air capabilities, the Coyote LE SR is marketed as a multi-launch platform, recoverable, reusable system that can be configured for surveillance and reconnaissance, electronic warfare, signal relay, or as a one-way munition in the form of a suicide drone.